aresprotocols/ares-wiki/docs/odyssey-cross-chain-bridge.md

 Ares Odyssey is a real economic system where participants can map 1:1 ARES-ERC20 or ARES-BEP20 assets into Odyssey for staking, nominating or experiencing on-chain data request functionality.
 The proceeds earned therein will remain in the Odyssey network and can be withdrawn by users via the Odyssey — ETH or Odyssey — BSC cross-chain bridges, mapped 1:1 to ARES-ERC20 or ARES-BEP20 assets.

-The token bridging feature of the Ares Odyssey main net prep network was enabled on July 22nd.
-This allows ARES tokens to seamlessly cross-chain to and from ERC20, BEP20, the Ares Odyssey main net prep network and the main net, allowing for a one-stop experience to more features of the project.

 ## Operation steps

 **ETH — Odyssey Network Cross-Chain Bridge**